koppor/jabref/docs/openoffice/overview.md

 ### How does it work?

-- An important limitation we have to deal with is that we (I mean the jabref program) are only loosely coupled to the document.
+- An important limitation is that we (I mean the jabref program) are only loosely coupled to the document.
 Between two GUI actions we do not receive any information from LibreOffice.
 We do not distinguish between the user changing a single character in the document or rewriting everything.
 Getting all the information we need from the document, including consistency checking has to fit in a limited time frame.